Exact non-stationary solutions of the Euler equations in two and three dimensions: Introduction

 The central result of this paper utilizes Arnold’s geometric framework to provide a general mechanism for constructing a class of explicit, smooth, global-in-time and typically non-stationary solutions to the Euler equations \eqref{euler} and, more broadly, to Euler-Arnold equations on Lie groups.
-We also give a straightforward criterion guaranteeing non-stationarity of the solutions.
 The underlying mechanism can be understood from two complementary viewpoints.

 The first viewpoint is perturbative, though no smallness assumption is imposed on the size of the perturbation.
 One begins with a Killing field $X$ whose flow, by definition, acts by isometries and hence produces a steady Euler flow.
 Introducing a perturbation of this steady solution and formally expanding the resulting solution of \eqref{euler} leads to an infinite system of coupled ordinary differential equations governing the evolution of the expansion coefficients.
+We demonstrate that if the second-order term vanishes, all higher-order terms vanish.
+Hence the solution of the linearized Euler equation is also a solution of the full Euler equation.

-A particularly simple class of solutions to this system arises when the perturbation is chosen from a complex simultaneous eigenfield of the inertia operator\footnote{For ideal hydrodynamics, this is the Hodge Laplacian when the fluid is two-dimensional and the curl operator when the fluid is three-dimensional} and the Lie algebra coadjoint operator associated with $X$.
+A particularly simple class of solutions to this system arises when the perturbation is chosen from a complex simultaneous eigenfield of the inertia operator\footnote{For ideal hydrodynamics, this is the Hodge Laplacian when the fluid is two-dimensional and the curl operator when the fluid is three-dimensional.} and the Lie algebra coadjoint operator associated with $X$.
 In this situation the nonlinear interactions close on a finite-dimensional subspace, producing explicit time-dependent solutions.
 Importantly, this construction yields exact solutions of the fully nonlinear Euler equations \eqref{euler}, rather than solutions of a linearized model.

 A second more geometric viewpoint proceeds at the level of Lagrangian flows.
 One begins with the flow generated by an arbitrary time-dependent divergence-free vector field $V(t)$ and precomposes it with the flow generated by a Killing field $X$.
 Requiring that the resulting flow satisfies the Euler equations leads to an evolution equation for $V(t)$.
 The structure of this equation reveals that the spectrum of the coadjoint operator associated with $X$ naturally produces a particularly simple class of its solutions.
 Once a suitable solution $V(t)$ is obtained, precomposing again with the isometric flow generated by $X$ produces a corresponding solution of the Euler equations.
 Moreover, the underlying Lie algebraic structure provides a simple criterion for determining when the resulting Euler flow is genuinely non-stationary.